 If the facts and circumstances do not warrant the denial of a receipt for a prospectus, securities legislation nonetheless imposes an obligation to provide full, true and plain disclosure of all material facts relating to the securities offered by the prospectus.
 Disclosure of an ongoing or recently concluded investigation or proceeding relating to a person or company involved in a proposed distribution may be necessary to meet this standard.
 The circumstances in which disclosure will be required and the nature and extent of the disclosure will also be determined on a case-by-case basis.
-In making this determination, all relevant facts, including the allegations that gave rise to the investigation or proceeding, the status of the investigation or proceeding and the degree of involvement in the proposed distribution by the person or company under investigation will be considered.
+In making this determination, all relevant facts, including the allegations that gave rise to the investigation or proceeding, the seriousness of the alleged breaches that are the subject of the investigation or proceeding and the degree of involvement in the proposed distribution by the person or company under investigation will be considered.